filippaleuckfeld/matplotlib/report.md

 Current state according to the Essence standard can be seen in [essence.md](./essence.md)

-Was the self-assessment unanimous?
-Any doubts about certain items?

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?